starvinraven/breakpointworkshop/README.md

 ## Examples / Exercises

-### Example 1: Toggle the animation on/off with a button click
+### Demo 1: Toggle the animation on/off with a button click

 ### Exercise 1: Toggle the background color with a button click